How Sweden is moving Kiruna, the arctic 'millipede town'

 "We really tried to make a sort of holistic plan for everybody," Cars says.

 "(Moving buildings) is sensitive business -- and you also need to make new constructions that are in harmony with the old building you move.
+Otherwise it could be a very strange city."